 To exercise your right to cancel your policy, please send your signed request in writing to the address on our letterhead detailing the reason for cancellation.
 You may also submit this by email if you have an email address registered with us.
 The date of cancellation cannot be earlier than the date that it is received in our office.
 If you have made a claim, or there has been an incident that will result in a claim, you will be liable to pay the full annual premium.
 If this is settled as a non-fault claim, or the insurer is able to recover its loss then cancellation may be recalculated.

 If you have any additional optional Insurances (e.g. Legal Expenses, Public Liability or Excess Protection) linked to your insurance, then these will be cancelled when your main policy is cancelled.
 If you have not used the service and cancel within the initial 14 days cooling off period you may be entitled to a partial refund.
 There will not be any refund if you cancel these optional extras after the 14 day cooling off period

 We reserve the right to withdraw and cancel your insurance if:

-you are found to have made a false declaration relevant to your insurance, at any time.
+- you are found to have made a false statement or declaration relevant to your insurance, at any time.

-In the event we cancel your policy, provided no claims are pending or notified, you will receive a refund in accordance with your Insurers cancellation terms less our £50.00 cancellation fee.
+In the event we cancel your policy, provided no claims are pending or notified (full premium would be payable is these cases), you will receive a refund in accordance with your Insurers cancellation terms less our £50.00 cancellation fee.